RobWar-code/xbasic-promo/README.md

 ### Issues And Answers

 Issues are raised by users about problems etc. with XBasic usage.
-This table provides for a description of issue with a screenshot if required.
+This table provides for a description of the issue with a screenshot if required.
+A keywords field is provided to make word searches more accurate.
+A priority field is also provided, to allow the administrator to bring items further up the list, above the date order.

 Issue